 - Psychopathic Manchild: His bedroom looks exactly like a child's room, with toys and everything still in place.
 He also has a book made of pornographic images designed as a coloring book.

 - Reluctant Psycho: In Psycho II, Psycho III and Psycho IV.

 - Serial Killer: In Psycho II, he is revealed to have killed seven people before being captured at the end of the first film.

 - Sex Is Evil and I Am Horny: When Norman finds himself attracted to women (such as Marion Crane), the "mother" side of his personality lashes out and seeks to rid him of his sinful urges by way of murder.

 - Split Personality: Norman and his internalized mother.

 - Split Personality Takeover: At the end of the first film.
 In the words of the psychiatrist: "Norman Bates no longer exists".
 He gets better in the sequel, however.

-- Sweet Tooth: Is always seen with a bad of candy.
+- Sweet Tooth: He's frequently seen with a bag of candy.

 Lila Loomis, née Crane